Arduino SimpleFOClibrary has as a goal to support FOC implementation with (at least) three most standard types of current sensing:

 - In-line current sensing

-- Low-side current sensing - Not supported yet
+- Low-side current sensing - initial support

 - High-side current sensing - Not supported yet